-The percentage passing the 75 $\mu$ m (No. 200) sieve shall be reported to the nearest 0.1 percent.
-Percentages shall be calculated on the basis of the total dry weight of the sample.
+The percentage passing the 75 μ m (No. 200) sieve shall be reported to the nearest 0.1 percent.
+Percentages shall be calculated based on the total dry weight of the sample.

 7.7.3 Sieve Analysis of Fine and Coarse Aggregates (NCDOT-T-27)